 Rachel: Nick was talking about one to one tracking, which is also called our source tracking, but we do have other options and if you're driving someone to the website, you could use a keyword pull, and we call this our visitor level tracking.

 Essentially, going back to Nick's example of Nick.
 The user clicks on a Facebook ad and it lands on the website.
 Now, you have a keyword pull set up and so you can understand in CallRail platform, it assigns a specific number to that website visitor.
 So you will know a lot more information, a lot more granular data, which can also help inform your strategies if you need to pivot, or for future campaigns when you're looking at how something performed.

 The user goes to the website and he visits three different pages about five to 10 seconds per page.
 They make a call or fill out a form on your pricing page.
 So, all of that information is now in CallRail.
 You can see the information, the keywords that got them there if it's Facebook, maybe it won't be that he landed on Facebook from a Google keyword search, but maybe it is.
 But we give you a lot more information.

-Then to take that a step further where our keyword pull, which we call it keyword level tracking because we are pulling in keyword search information, you can take it a step further with keyword spotting.
+Then to take that a step further where our keyword pull, which we call it visitor level tracking because we are pulling in keyword search information, you can take it a step further with Automated Rules.
 Maybe you know that your Google ad is driving the majority of your calls, but if you set up keyword spotting, which can help you qualify your call or tag your calls as qualified, where your calls are recorded or your forms are also brought it.

 You can look at call-in forms, specific keywords, and then it will tag them or qualify them automatically.
 So now, you can even dive deeper and learn, okay which keywords are bringing in the most qualified calls, or which ads are bringing in the most qualified calls?
 Because maybe you're getting the highest call volume out of Google Ads, but your Facebook has a much higher conversion rate, much higher quality.